 - Specific expertise required: Need senior React developer with specific tech stack for 4 months

-- Existing team integration: Developer needs to work closely with in-house team, attend daily standups, pair program
+- Existing team integration: Developer needs to work closely with in-house team

-- Cultural integration important: Developer becomes temporary part of your company culture
+- Cultural integration important: Developer becomes temporary part of your culture

 When to Use Dedicated Teams